Luke-Pratley/building_road_segmentation/README.md

 For a good list of requirements, you can check the testing build in `.github/workflows/python-app.yml`.

 It should work with Python 3.8 or greater.

+Note: raterio and gdal can have issues on windows.
+The order of import in python of geopandas and rasterio can be important.

 For the EDA:
 - geopandas